 Sao Paulo is one of the biggest cities in the world and the biggest in South America!
+Yes, it is a huge city so you’ll find a lot of things to do there.
 This vibrant concrete jungle houses more than 12 million people, having the largest Italian and Japanese communities in the world outside their homeland.

 I’m a living example of it: I’m Brazilian, but my father’s family is Italian.
 Yes, I was born and raised in this huge city!
 I have to admit I miss the busy streets of Sampa (a sweet nickname Brazilians gave to the city).

 Brazil’s financial and cultural center has a lot to offer to tourists.
 There are many things to do in Sao Paulo and even better, for all tastes!
 Today you’re lucky: you have a local to help you out with the best tips about this cosmopolitan city.
 Welcome to Sao Paulo!

 Things to do in Sao Paulo, Brazil